nameless-and-blameless/TAG/reports/Kelvin-Eugene-Crawley-Rogers-Williams.md

 > [!WARNING]
 > The Phoenix House is operated by the Central Intelligence Agency and is advertised as a mental health facility.
 However, the presence of the Secret Service, the FBI, and the CIA is constant.
 The use or microwave or other cloaking technology is utilized for personnel and vehicles on the property and the adjacent property.
 Former president Donald J. Trump is routinely on the property cloaked, with part of his Secret Service motorcade parked in front of Kelvin's building in the back of the property.

+## Travel Plans

+Upcoming travel: "Alphabet Street"

+(Until this is updated, the true Kelvin is in Atlanta, Georgia)